Dennis Pineda: Political career

 Pineda became a municipal councilor of Lubao from 1998 to 2001.

 He served three consecutive terms as mayor of Lubao from 2001 to 2010.

-He then served as Vice Governor of Pampanga from 2013 to 2019.
+He then served as vice governor of Pampanga from 2013 to 2019.

 Pineda was elected as governor of Pampanga in the 2019 election.
 He succeeded his mother Lilia Pineda who was elected as vice governor in the same vote.

-The aftermath of the 2025 election, saw Pineda being elected again as vice governor with his mother elected as governor again.
+The aftermath of the 2025 election saw Pineda being elected again as vice governor with his mother reelected as governor.

 Coaching career

 In sport, he is also the head coach of various Pampanga-based basketball teams, most notably, the Pampanga Giant Lanterns of the Maharlika Pilipinas Basketball League.
 In 2023, he brought the Giant Lanterns to their first MPBL Finals appearance, and later, their first MPBL championship.

 In September 2025, Pineda became the head coach for the Converge FiberXers of the Philippine Basketball Association.

 Personal life

 Pineda is married to Yolanda "Yolly" Miranda and has four children.
-Miranda herself has served as mayor of her hometown of Santa Rita, Pampanga.
+Miranda herself has served as mayor of her hometown of Santa Rita, Pampanga from 2010 to 2016.